-As the recordkeeper for UW-River Falls, the Personnel/Payroll office will send a sick leave report to each employee once each month.
-The employee must complete and sign the report, and the departmental chair, designee or director (supervisor) signs the report and returns it to the Personnel/Payroll Office.
+As the recordkeeper for UW-River Falls, the Human Resources office will send a sick leave report to each employee once each month.
+The employee must complete and sign the report, and the departmental chair, designee or director (supervisor) signs the report and returns it to the Human Resources office.